ankitmishra2232/ankitmishra2232/README.md

 - 👯 I’m looking to collaborate on **Maithili Wordnet**

-- 👨‍💻 All of my projects are available at [Will update Today](Will update Today)
+- 👨‍💻 All of my projects are available at [Here](https://ankitmishra2232.github.io)

 - 💬 Ask me about **Data Science and NLP**

 - 📫 How to reach me **ankitmishra.in.com@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1-0zpWY1P-x4lEPO72Zd1tctA7RjyTdN7/view?usp=sharing](https://drive.google.com/file/d/1-0zpWY1P-x4lEPO72Zd1tctA7RjyTdN7/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1-0zpWY1P-x4lEPO72Zd1tctA7RjyTdN7/view?usp=sharing)

 - ⚡ Fun fact **I Think I have a good Sense of humor**